blackbullswap/tokenList/README.md

 5. Tokens should be [verified on an explorer like snowtrace.io](https://snowtrace.io/verifyContract).

 ## Disclaimer
-Pangolin team allows anyone to submit new assets to this repository.
+Blackbullswap team allows anyone to submit new assets to this repository.
 However, this does not mean that we are in direct partnership with all of the projects.

-Pangolin team will reject projects that are deemed as scam or fraudulent after careful review.
-Pangolin team reserves the right to change the terms of asset submissions at any time due to changing market conditions, risk of fraud, or any other factors we deem relevant.
+Blackbullswap team will reject projects that are deemed as scam or fraudulent after careful review.
+Blackbullswap team reserves the right to change the terms of asset submissions at any time due to changing market conditions, risk of fraud, or any other factors we deem relevant.